mclintprojects/blog/src/til/method_lookup.md

 ### Super useful preamble

 - Everything in Ruby is an object.
-Unsurprisingly, the root ancestor of all things in Ruby is `BasicObject`.
+- All Ruby objects have an ancestor chain. `BasicObject` is always at the end of that chain.
 - All classes have a `Class` ancestor.
 - `Class` inherits from `Module` which means every class is sort of a module.
 "Sort of" because unlike actual modules you can't mixin classes. `Module` adds in instantiation, properties etc to classes.